 I mainly work out of my home office in West Philadelphia, but I’m always excited to join teams onsite when possible.
 I value face time and building transparent relationships with clients.
 When I take on a project as a freelancer, I aim to come alongside your organization to understand its culture so I can best provide customized guidance and support.
-While my primary task is often writing solid front-end code, I also consult on design decisions, accessiblity, performance and optimization.
+While my primary task is often writing solid front-end code, I also consult on design decisions, accessibility, performance and optimization.
 This work ethic has enabled me to work successfully on projects with dozens of amazing organizations over the years.

 When I’m not working on web projects, I enjoy traveling and exploring with my wife, listening to music, baking sourdough bread and learning foreign languages.
 (Ich lerne gerade Deutsch.)

 Skills and tools

-I’ll often use WordPress as a content management system (CMS), building custom themes by hand with a strong focus on simplicity and usability – both for the editor and the end user.
+I often use WordPress as a content management system (CMS), building custom themes by hand with a strong focus on simplicity and usability – both for the editor and the end user.
 WordPress powers roughly 30% of the internet, so it’s a dependable and trusted CMS.
 I also have a growing interest in the JAMstack, particularly with coupling WordPress with a modern front-end framework like Gatsby.
 The benefits (security, speed, etc.) of this type of setup are pretty significant.
 This site was actually built with WordPress, GraphQL and Gatsby 🚀.

 Here’s a list of languages and tools I use on an almost daily basis:

 Of course, I’m always interested in learning new things in order to optimize my workflow.
-Here’s what I’m digging into these days:
+Here’s what I’ve been researching and studying these days: